 - Leonard Wilkening Children’s Gallery – Como Zoo

 At Home Family Fun: Do your kids love Nailed It! as much as mine?
 Stage your own competition – decorating individual cupcakes.

-Outing Idea: Pick up your supplies at Lynn’s Cake and Candy Supplies.
-You can shop online and pick up.
+Outing Idea: Pick up your supplies at Lynn’s Cake and Candy Supplies to make your cake decorating extra special.

-Read Aloud: Pinkie Pie: Big Baking Bonanza! by Tallulah May is one of my 5-year-old’s favorite books.
+Read Aloud: Pinkie Pie: Big Baking Bonanza! by Tallulah May was a 5-year-old favorite in our household.
 I would highly recommend borrowing this book from the library so you can make it go away when you are sick of it.